VLA Models Are More Generalizable Than You Think: Revisiting Physical and Spatial Modeling: Introduction

-To investigate this question, we adopt a recent paradigm that conceptually decomposes a VLA model into two components~(see Fig.\ref{fig:teaser}(a)): (1) \textbf{Spatial Modeling}, implemented by the visual encoder, which constructs spatial relationships between objects—such as positions, orientations, contact relations, and occlusion structure—from the image, producing the spatial representations required for downstream tasks; (2) \textbf{Physical Modeling}, implemented by the VLM and the action expert, which integrates the task language, spatial representations, and action history to perform high-level reasoning and generate executable action sequences.
+To investigate this question, motivated by recent discussions on the limitations of visual spatial reasoning in VLAs~\cite{abouzeid2025geoawarevlaimplicitgeometryaware, zhang2026vlm4vlarevisitingvisionlanguagemodelsvisionlanguageaction, qu2025spatialvlaexploringspatialrepresentations}, we propose a conceptual framework that decomposes a VLA model into two components~(see Fig.\ref{fig:teaser}(a)): (1) \textbf{Spatial Modeling}, implemented by the visual encoder, which constructs spatial relationships between objects—such as positions, orientations, contact relations, and occlusion structure—from the image, producing the spatial representations required for downstream tasks; (2) \textbf{Physical Modeling}, implemented by the VLM and the action expert, which integrates the task language, spatial representations, and action history to perform high-level reasoning and generate executable action sequences.
 A viewpoint shift primarily alters the spatial configuration of the observed scene, rather than the underlying task semantics or action dynamics.
 This suggests that the degradation of VLA performance under viewpoint changes is largely due to misalignment in Spatial Modeling, while the Physical Modeling components remain functionally competent.
 In other words, the high-level policy still retains its reasoning and control capability, but receives spatially distorted visual embeddings, leading to failures in downstream coordination.

 In light of the fact that Spatial Modeling is the primary bottleneck under viewpoint shifts, we propose a one-shot robustness adaptation framework that enables pretrained vision-language-action models to recalibrate their visual representations through lightweight, learnable modulation.
 Specifically, we introduce Feature Token Modulation (FTM), a simple yet effective mechanism that applies a global affine transformation to visual token embeddings using only two learnable parameter vectors $(\gamma, \beta)$.
 This operation re-scales and re-centers feature distributions, allowing the model to adapt rapidly to new visual domains.
 Despite involving fewer than 4K parameters, FTM significantly improves viewpoint robustness, raising accuracy from 48.5\% to 87.1\% (see Fig. \ref{fig:teaser}(b)).